AriFordsham/GHCWiki/code-owners.md

 See also

 - The [GHC Team](team-ghc) page, which includes a list of committers.
-- The [working on GHC](working-conventions) page, which tell you how we work together.
+- The [Contributing to GHC](contributing) page, which tells you how we work together.

 ## What it means to "own" part of GHC